This plan change became fully operative on 23 February 2021.

 The purpose of the Plan Change is to provide for greater housing capacity and a wider range of options for housing styles and sizes at medium densities within the existing urban area.
 This could include low-rise apartments and terraced houses in areas that have good access to public transport, shopping, parks and schools, but also minor additional dwellings on smaller sites that do not have the potential for traditional infill.

 - The Suburban Mixed Use Activity Area, which introduced a building height standard of 12 metres (three to four storeys), accommodating shops and cafes on the ground floor, with apartments or offices above.

 - The Medium Density Residential Activity Area, which introduced a building height standard of 10 metres (plus one metre for the roofline), while restricting building height closer to the rear and side boundaries to reduce shading effects using recession planes and boundary setbacks.

 These two zones are located in eight areas chosen for their proximity to shops, schools, public transport and access to parks.
 These areas are in Stokes Valley, Taita, Naenae, Avalon/Park Ave, Epuni, Waterloo, Waiwhetu/Woburn and Wainuiomata.

-Maps of Medium Density Residential and Suburban Mixed Use Activity Areas - Decision version (PDF 3.2 Mb)
+View maps of Medium Density Residential and Suburban Mixed Use Activity Areas (PDF 3.2 Mb)

 Outside of these eight areas, in the General Residential Activity Area, the Plan Change provided for medium density housing on sites larger than 1400 square metres.
 There is the potential for terraced and clustered houses, shared parking and outdoor living areas with buildings up to eight metres or two storeys.
 The Plan Change also removed some of the barriers to developing traditional infill and minor dwellings.